guireibar/teamcity-documentation/topics/system-requirements.md

 </td></tr></table>

-__PostgreSQL__: it is recommended using version 9.2\+, which has a lot of query optimization features.
+__PostgreSQL__: it is recommended to use version 9.2\+, which has a lot of query optimization features.
 Also see the information on the write-ahead-log (WAL) in the [PostgreSQL documentation](http://www.postgresql.org/docs/9.2/static/wal-internals.html).

-__Oracle__: it is recommended keeping statistics on — all automatically gathered statistics should be enabled (since Oracle 10.0, this is the default setup).
-Also see the information on redo log files in the [Oracle documentation](https://docs.oracle.com/cd/B14117_01/server.101/b10752/iodesign.htm#26022).
+__Oracle__: it is recommended to keep statistics on — all automatically gathered statistics should be enabled (since Oracle 10.0, this is the default setup).
+See the information on redo log files in the [Oracle documentation](https://docs.oracle.com/cd/B14117_01/server.101/b10752/iodesign.htm#26022).

 __MS SQL Server__: it is NOT recommended using the jTDS driver — it does not work with `nchar/nvarchar`.
 To preserve unicode streams, it may cause queries to take a long time and consume many I/O operations.
-Also see the information on redo log in the [Microsoft Knowledge base](https://support.microsoft.com/kb/2033523).
+See the information on redo log in the [Microsoft Knowledge base](https://support.microsoft.com/kb/2033523).
 If you use jTDS, [consider migrating](setting-up-external-database.md#jTDS+driver).

 __MySQL__: the query optimizer might be inefficient: some queries may get a wrong execution plan causing them to take a long time and consume many I/O operations.